gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 $$ xT_{hot}  + (1-x)T_{cold} = T_{shower} $$

-As such the tank is drained in XXXXXXXX seconds.
+As such the tank is drained in 39.5 minutes.

 But these days cylinders are unvented as mentioned earlier.
 What impact does this have?